-The estimates on asymptomatic individuals range from initial studies showing 72% (Diamond Princess cruise ship) to serology studies showing 95-99% of people are asymptomatic or had symptoms mild enough not to be tested.[ref][pre-print ref] The CDC’s more recent (conservative) estimates are that about half are asymptomatic, depending on which phone survey or serological study is used.[ref][ref]
+The estimates on asymptomatic individuals range from initial studies showing 72% (Diamond Princess cruise ship) to initial serology studies showing 95% of people are asymptomatic or had symptoms mild enough not to be tested.[ref][pre-print ref] The CDC’s more recent estimates are that about half are asymptomatic or very mild, depending on which phone survey or serological study is used.[ref][ref]

 Asymptomatic spread of the virus: While there is a lot of speculation about how often asymptomatic transmission of the virus occurs, research does show that asymptomatic carriers can spread the virus with close contact.
 One study looked at over 2000 close contacts of asymptomatic carriers and found the infection rate of close contacts with asymptomatic patients was 4%. [ref] It is likely that longer contact times allow more of a viral load to be transferred.

-Pre-symptomatic spread is also documented.
-People can spread the virus a day or two before symptoms begin.
+Pre-symptomatic spread is also well documented.
+Infected people can spread the virus a day or two before their symptoms begin.

 Our first line of defense against SARS-CoV-2 (and all airborne pathogens) is the cilia lining the nose and respiratory tract.
 The epithelial cells lining the upper respiratory tract can have as many as 200-300 cilia per cell, or little projections, on the surface.
 These cilia ‘beat’ or move back and forth in a coordinated fashion, moving pathogens and pollutants up and out of the airway.
 The mucous lining the surface collects the debris.
 The ciliary movement is thought to decrease in the elderly, and it is impaired by exposure to alcohol, cigarette smoke, and air pollution.[ref]